Bally's Revenge from Mars is an amazing machine!

 The Pinball 2000 driver board is elegant in that it has an LED for each fuse.
 This makes it trivial to determine whether a fuse has blown.
 Prior to Pinball 2000, a technician often needed to pull individual fuses to test their operational status.
 The fuses and LEDs are pictured below.

-The Up/Down ramp located at the upper half of the playfield worked well most of the time but occasionally seemed to stay up more than expected.
-This is the ramp that pops up, allowing the ball to fly into the air and end many of the modes.
-If suspected that the solenoid liner needed to be cleaned so I started looking at the up/down mechanism.
+I suspected that the solenoid liner needed to be cleaned so I started looking closely at the up/down mechanism.
 I realized that the down movement is performed purely by gravity.
+Perhaps because of the age of the hinge, there was enough friction to prevent the mechanism from lowering 100% of the time.
 Because of this, in addition to cleaning the liner, I decided to install a spring from an unused flipper rebuild kit to assist in pushing the piston down.
-The up/down mechanism is pictured below.

 The solenoid is mounted inside the up/down mechanism and requires removing a few parts in order to gain access.
 First, there are 4 screws that hold the steel flap mechanism in place.
 When these 4 screws are removed, the flap mechanism easily pulls out from the top side of the playfield.
 The picture below shows the 4 screws removed.